Geethanjaliii/NERVE-NOC/README.md

 ### Explainable AI

-For each prediction, SHAP identifies the features contributing most strongly to the classification.
+For every prediction, SHAP identifies the features contributing most strongly to the classification.

-Instead of exposing raw model values alone, NERVE translates important features into operator-readable explanations.

 Example: